confluentinc/ksql/docs/developer-guide/serialization.rst

 ==========================================

-When KSQL deserializes a Kafka message into a row, the key is deserialized into the key field, and the message's value is deserialized into the value field(s).
+When KSQL deserializes a Kafka message into a row, the key is deserialized into the key field, and the message's value is deserialized into the value fields.

 By default, KSQL expects any value with a single-field schema to have been serialized as a named field within a record.
 However, this is not always the case.
 KSQL also supports reading data